-Land-use zones are areas in urban areas that have particular functions, such as retail, residential and industry.
+Land-use zones are urban areas with particular functions, such as retail, residential and industry.
 All cities have different land-use zones.
 These include:

-Commercial land use: hotels, shops, offices and other businesses cluster together in the central business district (CBD) at the centre of the city.
+Commercial land use: hotels, shops, offices, and other businesses cluster together in the central business district (CBD) at the centre of the city.
 Commercial land use is also found along major roads.
-In cities in developed countries, commercial land use is also found in the city edge, in businesses and retail parks.
+In cities in developed countries, commercial land use is also found on the city edge, in businesses and in retail parks.

 Residential land use: this is housing where people live and takes up the most space in a city.
 Housing density is high close to the city centre, with a high proportion of flats and apartments.
-High-density, back-to-back terraced housing is typically found in the inner city where homes for factory workers were built.
+High-density, back-to-back terraced housing is typically found in the inner city, where homes for factory workers were built.
 Housing density falls with distance from the city centre.
-Low-desnity detached and semi-detached housing is typically found in the suburbs.
+Low-density detached, and semi-detached housing is typically found in the suburbs.

 Land-use models contain zones showing their different functions.
 The main zones are:

 Use the images below to explore related GeoTopics.